Paying Vendors with Quick Pay

 Background: There are two different ways you can pay a vendor in Patriot Software.

-- If you have Accounting Basic or Accounting Premium, you can first enter a vendor invoice before you pay the vendor, and then pay the invoice.
+- If you have Accounting Basic or Accounting Premium, you can first enter a vendor bill before you pay the vendor, and then pay the bill.
 To pay this way, see the help articles Entering Bills From Your Vendors and Paying Vendor Bills.

 - You can pay a vendor without a bill.
 This article explains how to pay a vendor without a bill.

 How to pay a vendor without a bill in Patriot Software

 Before you pay your vendors, be sure to do the following: